gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 ### Values Table

+ - Summary, Printing, Armed, and Alarm show the current state of Filament Watch.
+ - GCODE Forecast, Commanded, an

 ### Log
 The section at the bottom shows the last 10 Filament Watch log lines, including drift corrections.
 See [](#Tuning) below.